9dots/9dots.io-pages/OIwxiOb.md

 - Who are some famous innovators that you know of?

-Recognizable innovators include Elon Musk (founder of Paypal, Tesla, and SpaceX), Steve Jobs (Apple), and Margaret Chan (Director General of World Health Orginization).
+Recognizable innovators include Elon Musk (founder of Paypal, Tesla, and SpaceX), Steve Jobs (Apple), and Margaret Chan (Director General of World Health Organization).

 - What are some important attributes to become an innovator?

-Some important attributes are grit, creativity, and the ability to collaborate.
+Some important attributes are determination, creativity, and the ability to collaborate.

 Tell students that today they will have to build a tower out of the surprise materials that they find in the bags.
 The goal is to build the tallest possible tower that can support a marshmallow.
 They are encouraged to be creative in their designs.